F2011B/ami2py/README.md

 Command Line Interface
 ----------------------

-The `ami_cli` directory contains a small command line tool written in Rust that wraps the Python API via PyO3.
-Build it using `cargo build --manifest-path ami_cli/Cargo.toml --release` and use it like:
+The `rust/ami_cli` directory contains a small command line tool written in Rust that wraps the Python API via PyO3.
+Build it using `cargo build --manifest-path rust/ami_cli/Cargo.toml --release` and use it like:

 ```bash
 ami_cli <command> [args]